executors/executors/README.md

-In our programming model, executors introduce a uniform interface for creating execution that may not be common to the underlying execution resources actually responsible.
-Before discussing the mechanics of our design, we define the following terms:
+In our programming model, executors introduce a uniform interface for creating execution that may not be common to the underlying execution resources actually responsible for the mechanics of implementing that execution.
+There are three major concepts involved in this interplay: execution resources, execution contexts, and executors.
+The executors themselves are the primary concern of our design.

 An **execution resource** is an instance of a hardware and/or software facility capable of executing a callable function object.
 Different resources may offer